-Chin fillers aren’t covered by insurance because they’re considered to be cosmetic treatments.
-You’ll need to pay out of pocket for the procedure, but your provider may offer financing options to help you cover the cost.
+This procedure isn’t covered by insurance because it is considered to be a cosmetic treatment.
+However, your provider may offer financing options to help you manage the cost.

-If chin filler injections aren’t for you, there are alternative procedures that may help correct issues around your chin and jawline.
-There are other treatments and approaches that might help you achieve the results you’re looking for.
+If chin filler injections aren’t for you, there are alternative treatments and approaches that can help you achieve the results you’re looking for.

 Chin implant surgery

-Chin implant surgery is a permanent solution to chin-related concerns like recessed chin and dimpling.
-However, it’s more invasive and more expensive than chin filler injections, costing an average of $2,269.
-If you’re unhappy with your results, a chin implant may be removed, but you’ll require a second surgery to do so.
+Chin implant surgery is a permanent solution to chin-related concerns such as a recessed chin or a deep dimple.
+However, it’s more invasive and more expensive than chin filler injections, costing an average of $2,300.
+If you’re unhappy with your results, a chin implant may be removed, but you’ll require a second surgery to achieve this.

 Facelift surgery or skin tightening procedures

-Facelift surgeries can help to address severe jowls and are longer-lasting than many other approaches.
+Facelift surgeries can help treat the appearance of severe jowls and are longer lasting than many other approaches.
 But like chin implants, they’re more costly and have a higher risk of side effects and adverse reactions.
-The average cost of facelift surgery is $7,655.
+The average cost of facelift surgery is $7,700.

-Skin tightening procedures might be ideal for someone looking to address wrinkles or other mild to moderate signs of aging on or around the chin and lower jawline.
-These approaches include ablative and nonablative laser skin resurfacing, radiofrequency (RF) skin tightening and ultrasound skin tightening.
+Skin tightening procedures might be ideal for someone seeking to reduce the appearance of wrinkles or other mild-to-moderate signs of aging on or around the chin and lower jawline.
+These approaches include ablative and nonablative laser skin resurfacing, radiofrequency skin tightening and ultrasound skin tightening.

 To select a provider for chin filler injections, choose a provider you feel comfortable with, and who is board-certified by the American Board of Medical Specialists.
 If you want, you can interview your prospective provider to find out more about their experience injecting the chin filler you’re interested in.
-Request before and after images of satisfied patients to see what sort of results the provider gets.
+Request before and after images of satisfied patients to see the results.

 To get the best results, select a provider who has extensive experience injecting chin fillers.
-Spend time considering whether a filler injection is best for you, or if you might benefit more in the long run from a more invasive, one-time procedure like a chin implant.
+Take the time to consider whether a filler injection is best for you, or if you could benefit more from a more invasive, but one-time procedure such as a chin implant.